Call Today (865) 982-3560

 , important information is updated here 24 hours a day, 7 days a week.

-Cross-Connection Prevention Program
+Cross-Connection & Back-flow Prevention

-Our utility is proud of the quality of service and product we provide our customers and work hard to insure that the water we bring to your home or business is the safest, purest available.
+Our utility is proud of the quality of service and product we provide our customers and work hard to ensure that the water we bring to your home or business is the safest, purest available.
 That is why we are constantly on the alert for any situation that would degrade that purity.

-or Please contact our office for additional information.
+or contact our office for additional information.

 Flushing Water Mains